 Ideas for Self-care – for Young People (or for Kids of All Ages!)

-Before the coronavirus pandemic, The Anna Freud National Centre for Children and Families worked with young people and mental health professionals to come up with ninety-one ideas for self-care which can be found here: https://www.annafreud.org/selfcare/ Some of the suggestions are not possible at the moment, for example going to the cinema, but most are.
+The Anna Freud National Centre for Children and Families has worked with young people and mental health professionals to come up ideas for self-care: https://www.annafreud.org/resources/children-and-young-peoples-wellbeing/self-care/ Some of the suggestions are not possible at the moment, for example going to the cinema, but most are.
 It’s up to us to decide what helps us.
 If something helps, keep doing it.
 If it doesn’t, stop and try something else.

 It’s important to remember that these activities are not a substitute for speaking to a mental health professional if you need to.
 Sometimes we need outside help and advice.